Dogon people: Art

 Dogon art consists primarily of sculptures.
-Dogon art revolves around religious values, ideals, and freedoms (Laude, 19).
-Dogon sculptures are not made to be seen publicly, and are commonly hidden from the public eye within the houses of families, sanctuaries, or kept with the Hogon (Laude, 20).
+Dogon art revolves around religious values, ideals, and freedoms.
+Dogon sculptures are not made to be seen publicly, and are commonly hidden from the public eye within the houses of families, sanctuaries, or kept with the Hogon.
 The importance of secrecy is due to the symbolic meaning behind the pieces and the process by which they are made.

-Themes found throughout Dogon sculpture consist of figures with raised arms, superimposed bearded figures, horsemen, stools with caryatids, women with children, figures covering their faces, women grinding pearl millet, women bearing vessels on their heads, donkeys bearing cups, musicians, dogs, quadruped-shaped troughs or benches, figures bending from the waist, mirror-images, aproned figures, and standing figures (Laude, 46–52).
+Themes found throughout Dogon sculpture consist of figures with raised arms, superimposed bearded figures, horsemen, stools with caryatids, women with children, figures covering their faces, women grinding pearl millet, women bearing vessels on their heads, donkeys bearing cups, musicians, dogs, quadruped-shaped troughs or benches, figures bending from the waist, mirror-images, aproned figures, and standing figures.

 Signs of other contacts and origins are evident in Dogon art.
 The Dogon people were not the first inhabitants of the cliffs of Bandiagara.
-Influence from Tellem art is evident in Dogon art because of its rectilinear designs (Laude, 24).
+Influence from Tellem art is evident in Dogon art because of its rectilinear designs.